Arithmetical Semirings: Asymptotic distribution of primes

 \begin{rem} The axioms $\mathcal G_i^+$, $k=1,2,3$ depend only on the underlying structure of additive arithmetical semigroup and are equivalent to the three axioms (in the respective order) defined in \cite{K}.
 The axioms $\cG_i^\Box$ are introduced here as their natural multiplicative analogues. \end{rem}

 \begin{rem} Roughly speaking, axiom $\cG_1^+$ states that almost all elements of the semiring $\S$ are additive primes.
 Similarly, if axiom $\cG_1^\Box$ holds, then in a sense almost all additive primes in $\S$ are also multiplicative primes.
 We emphasize that a choice of degree map is necessary in order to assign a rigorous meaning to the expression ``almost all'' and the validity of these axioms is a priori dependent on such a choice.
-Axioms $\cG_3^+$ and $\cG_3^\Box$ can be understood as more precise versions of, respectively, axioms $\cG_1^+$ and $\cG_3^\Box$ in the sense that the comparison between the sequences involved in those axioms would become quantitative for a specific choice of the constants (denoted as $C$ and $N$ in Remark \ref{rem:asymptoticnotation}) that are implicit in the asymptotic notation. \end{rem}
+Axioms $\cG_3^+$ and $\cG_3^\Box$ can be understood as more precise versions of, respectively, axioms $\cG_1^+$ and $\cG_1^\Box$ in the sense that the comparison between the sequences involved in those axioms would become quantitative for a specific choice of the constants (denoted as $C$ and $N$ in Remark \ref{rem:asymptoticnotation}) that are implicit in the asymptotic notation. \end{rem}

-\begin{rem} Axioms $\cG_2^+$ and $\cG_2^\Box$ can be thought of as a measure of how the fast the number of additive and, respectively, multiplicative primes grows when compared to their images under the degree map.
-In particular, if $\cG_2^+$ holds the the arithmetical semiring in strictly monotonic.
+\begin{rem} Axioms $\cG_2^+$ and $\cG_2^\Box$ can be thought of as a measure of how fast the number of additive and, respectively, multiplicative primes grows when compared to their degree.
+In particular, if $\cG_2^+$ holds the arithmetical semiring is strictly monotonic.
 The converse is not necessarily true and a priori strict monotonicity only implies $n=O(\S^+(n))$. \end{rem}

 \begin{lem} Let $(\S,+,\Box,\partial)$ be an arithmetical semiring and suppose that there exist $\alpha,\beta,\gamma,a,b\in \R$ such that $\alpha>0$, $a>b>0$ and

 Then axioms $\cG_1^+$ and $\cG_2^+$ are satisfied.
 Moreover, if $B$ is the integer sequence defined recursively for all positive integers by the formula